FangfeiLi05/PyFitSeq/README.md

 ### 1. What is PyFitSeq?

 PyFitSeq is a Python-based fitness estimation tool for pooled amplicon sequencing studies.
-FitSeq is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+PyFitSeq is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 PyFitSeq is python recoded version of the MatLab tool FitSeq https://github.com/sashaflevy/Fit-Seq.
 If you use this software, please reference Li et al....